getify/You-Dont-Know-JS/up & going/ch2.md

 There are quite a few great transpilers for you to choose from.
 Here are some good options at the time of this writing:

-* Babel (https://babeljs.io): transpiles ES6+ into ES5 (formerly 6to5)
+* Babel (https://babeljs.io): Transpiles ES6+ into ES5 (formerly 6to5)
-* Traceur (https://github.com/google/traceur-compiler): transpiles ES6, ES7, .. into ES5.
+* Traceur (https://github.com/google/traceur-compiler): Transpiles ES6, ES7, .. into ES5.

 ## Non-JavaScript